osresearch/LEDscape/Setup.md

 There's a handy script for starting LEDscape at boot.
 It should listen on the ethernet interface on port 9999 automatically.

-## Ubuntu

-Ubuntu appears to use upstart.
-Do this:

-    sudo cp ubuntu/ledscape.conf /etc/init
-    sudo start ledscape

-## Debian / Angstrom
+## Debian

-Debian and Angstrom appear to be able to use systemd.
+Debian uses systemd.
 Do this:

     sudo cp bin/ledscape.service /etc/systemd/system
     sudo systemctl enable ledscape.service